PYCHS/Operating-System/os_2025_lab1_template-main/README.md

 The goal of this lab is to design and implement two programs — `sender` and `receiver` — that communicate through IPC mechanisms.
 Each program uses wrapper functions to simplify the use of system calls for message exchange and synchronization.

+""The demo section focus on the usage and the details of semaphore.""

 ### Features
 - Implementation of **two separate processes**: `sender` and `receiver`
 - Use of **System V IPC** (message queues / shared memory / semaphores)